 A dialogue with our stakeholders is an essential part of our business.
 In order to succeed and develop as a company, as professionals, as an employer and as a partner, we need to listen to our stakeholders attentively.

-In 2013, we started a blog about communication.
-We publish a twice-monthly blog post about a communication challenge relevant to our customers.
+In 2013, we started a blog #801 about communication.
+We publish at least twice a month blog post about a communication challenge relevant to our customers.
 We also started to use LinkedIn and Facebook for communicating with our stakeholders.
-On our web site we share information in English, Swedish and Finnish.
+The Group’s official language is English, but on our web site we share information in English, Swedish and Finnish.

 We enhanced internal communication by publishing stories about employees and the Group companies’ business more frequently on our intranet, Plaza.